 The backing band for her demo was the Jazz Crusaders; and its legendary leader Joe Sample witnessed her ability, encouraging her to continue writing.

-While she would eventually heed that advice, Robinson excelled in school as well, but halfway to her degree, money and music proved a stronger draw, so she left school to front a touring Top 40 band for several years.
-Burnout on the road brought her back to college; this time to the prestigious California Institute of the Arts to study music.
-A year later, she went pro again as a session singer and then singer/dancer for Ann-Margret’s Las Vegas revue.
+While she would eventually heed that advice, Robinson excelled in school, fronted touring Top 40 bands and eventually spent time studying music at the prestigious California Institute of the Arts.
+A year later, she went pro again as a session singer and then singer/dancer for Ann-Margret.

 Those countless sessions proved fruitful when a recommendation from a fellow singer led to Cohen hiring her as a background vocalist for the famous 1979 “Field Commander Cohen Tour.”
 Cohen himself dubbed it his best trek ever.
 While on the road together, he and Robinson co-wrote “Summertime,” a song subsequently recorded by both Diana Ross and Roberta Flack.
 It was with this composition that she had suddenly elevated herself to the level Sample had envisioned years earlier…officially joining the auteur club that created lasting art beyond fleeting recordings and live shows.

 When you’re good at what you do, and you do it for others, their success becomes your reward, your place in the mix.
 It can be a great place to be.
 For Sharon Robinson, it has been both gratifying and fun.
-With Everybody Knows, she went to another place—out in front.
+With her first solo album, Everybody Knows, she went to another place—out in front.

 “Writing for other people over the years, there’s been an increasing sense of an underlying style or voice in my work,” Robinson notes.
 “This album gave me the chance to explore that voice and find out more about it.
 It’s been very fulfilling, and I’m looking forward to taking it further with my next solo release.”